beangusu/Bingcentia/TROUBLESHOOTING.md

 You probably don't have enough paged RAM.
 Skyrim is very badly optimized.
 Try increasing your pagefile size.
 Refer to the primary README document for details.

+## I gave something to a follower and it crashed!

+Was it less than a full stack of arrows but more than half of that stack of arrows?
+Yeah, this is a bug and can't be fixed.
+Don't do that!

+If it was something else, first launch the game and try it again.
+If it happens again report it and tell me which item it was!

 ## My performance is really terrible, low FPS, input lag during combat!